jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 I mean your social and professional network.
 The people that you can reach out to directly, and by extension the people that you can reach by way of introduction.

-The only thing that matters is the number of people that you have a direct connection to:
+The only thing that matters is the number of people that you have a direct connection with:

 * Your friends and family